endingwithali/blog.ali.dev/content/posts/asustor-nas-tailscale.md

 $ ping [ip address]
 ```

+Just as a heads up, this is kind of a work around we decided on really quickly.
+If you restart your NAS, you're going to have to follow the steps to get both the daemon and process running again.

 Go be silly with your NAS, or for what ever reason you want to get Tailscale running on the [ADM (ASUSTOR Data Master) operating system](https://www.linuxlinks.com/asustor-data-master-operating-system-review/).

 I want to give a big thanks to [@supersat](https://x.com/supersat) for helping me get this up and running!